|

 Cooper (1901-1961), a Helena native, greets young fan Yvonne

-Slead at the old Brewery Theatre (in background), 1960.
-It was
+Slead at the old Brewery Theatre (in background), September 1957.

 Walter Marshall & Theatre Poster